 had in the past.
 No loss as far as I'm concerned.

-it's good.
+think it's good.
 'Hasta la victoria sempre' as

 Che Guevara said.
 Of course actually I've no interest

 in it really, to me it's all bollox...
-I'm more interested in the
+I'm more

 new album we're working hard on, it's mostly done